 38 C. The sentence explains why it is important not to be hasty when you get up.
-Then an advice is given to help you recall what has happened in your dream.
+Then you get a piece of advice to help you recall what has happened in your dream.
 "Doing so" from this sentence refers to getting up as soon as you wake up.
 Understanding the contextual meaning of such connector phrases is key to mastering this part of FCE Reading.

 39 G. The idea here is that consciously analysing mistakes and failures puts the conscious mind under a lot of strain and stress.
-Therefore it is better to let the unconscious handle it.
+Therefore, it is better to let the unconscious handle it.